glenadamson1984/Modern-Software/README.md

 Modern Software website.

 Built entirely with nextjs and hosted on vercel.
+Styled components used throughout.

 Emails:-
 Originally planned to use nodemailer with a simple gmail account.
 Gmail has now blocked this feature which was previously